You may have noticed that a widget appears on the image overfly with the mouse in your Divi publications?

 add_action( 'wp_head', function () { ?>

-2 - Delete the title of the image on mouse-over without a plugin
+2 - Delete the image title on the mouse overfly without plugin

-- Go to the Divi > Theme Options > Integration
+- Go to the tab Divi > Theme Options > Integration

 Here is the code to use:

-Now you can check the images on your site: the title tooltip no longer appears on mouseover.
+Now, you can check the images of your site: the title's tooltips no longer appear on the mouse's fly.

 Notez : il s'agit du même code utilisé pour la méthode Code Snippet, mis à part que celui-ci embarque les balises <script>

-Some users don't like adding plugins over and over again, so they will opt for the Divi options method.
+Some users do not like to add plugins yet and always, so they will opt for the method with Divi options.

-- If the added code breaks your site, it's much easier to temporarily disable a plugin via FTP rather than the Divi theme.
+- If the added code breaks your site, it is much easier to temporarily disable a plugin via FTP rather than the Theme Divi.

-- If you're just starting out, this is a good way to check if it works before you permanently embed your snippet in Divi's options.
+- If you're starting, it's a good way to check if it works before you get your snippet permanently into Divi options.

-- This allows you to organize your snippets: if you have a lot of them, it can be difficult to identify them if they are all in a row in the theme options (Integration tab).
+- This allows you to properly store your snippets: if you have a lot of snippets, it can be difficult to identify them if they are all after them in the theme options (Integration tab).

-- How to turn your cursor into a button when you hover over an item using Divi
+- How to turn your cursor into a button when you fly over an item using Divi

 Salut Lydia,